ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 * the `Measure` column describes what has been observed or measured; note that the measure should not include any information about the units of measure.
 * the `Unit` column describes the unit of measure in which the `Value` has been recorded.

-The names of the columns is how csvcubed interprets what each column contains in the [convention-first approach](../guides/qube-config.md#convention-first-method).
-Using the column titles `Value`, `Measure` and `Unit` or one of their [synonyms](../guides/qube-config.md#conventional-column-names) in your CSV will work.
+The names of the columns is how csvcubed interprets what each column contains in the [configuration by convention approach](../guides/configuration/convention.md).
+Using the column titles `Value`, `Measure` and `Unit` or one of their [synonyms](../guides/configuration/index.md#conventional-column-names) in your CSV will work.
 All other columns are assumed to be *identifying characteristics* ([dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model)).

 ## Adding your data